ShirleyH94/Imagestitching-VIPI/README.md

-# ISA-FIR: A multi-spectral image stitching algorithm for autonomous systems
+# Fusing Infrared Images for Parallax-Tolerant Image Stitching: The ISA-FIR Algorithm and a Novel Robot-Captured Dataset
 ### Xueying He, Ming Zhu, Chengkun Li, Fangzheng Liu, Mengxue Lin

 ## VIPI Dataset
-The dataset will be included in this repository.
+The dataset will soon be included in this repository.